v8/v8.dev/src/blog/understanding-ecma-part-1.md

 ## Asserts

 Asserts in the spec assert invariant conditions of the algorithms.
-They are added for clarity, but don't add any requirements to the implementation - the implementation doesn't need to check them.
+They are added for clarity, but don't add any requirements to the implementation &mdash; the implementation doesn't need to check them.

 ## Moving on